 St. Paul area is served by the main St. Pauli Station located on Budapester St, and other two stations with the Hamburg metro.

 There is a Panoptikum wax museum and a few other cultural sites on offer here too, so you can explore the area’s history as well.
 Although considering how close it is to the city center, you may be better off traveling in and enjoying the greater selection on offer there.

 Stay in St. Pauli if Nightlife and budget is a priority on your visit, you come to Hamburg for a Stag Do or Hen Party, you want to be located near the center of the city but not actually in it, you are attending an FC St. Pauli football match, you want to visit the red-light district or take a trip to China Town, you want to visit Große Freiheit.

-Our next destination is one of the most interesting districts in Hamburg, located to the south of the city center, home of the old port of Hamburg, on the Grasbrook island in the Elbe River, Hafencity.
+Hafencity is one of the most interesting districts in Hamburg, located to the south of the city center, home of the old port of Hamburg, on the Grasbrook island in the Elbe River.
 The former port of the city is now considered to be an urban regeneration project.

 This means that new shops and hotels are constantly being built, in addition to private residences and office blocks.
 Offering a slightly slower pace to the center of the city, it gives visitors the chance to stay in a more relaxed environment, while being easily able to travel in when they choose to.

 In addition to the prominent location, the blossoming neighborhood is an ideal place to stay for those on a budget.
 With an array of wonderful shops, bars and restaurants, in an area that hasn’t yet established a reputation, you can make the most of some of the best value to be had in the city.

 There are also a few noteworthy attractions in the area as well as the shops and bars.
 For starters, the old port is located here.
 This makes a great stop for anyone interested in traditional boats and you can even book tickets to sail on one.